 Exceptional cardiac care gets even better!
-The Saint Francis Heart Valve Center is the ONLY facility in the region performing TAVR.
+The Saint Francis Heart Valve Center is now performing TAVR.

 Coordinated Care for Better Outcomes